Daveyuwang/Minecraft-DataLiteracy/README.md

 - **NPC Dialogues**: Interact with NPCs to gain information and guidance.
 - **Data Visualizations**: Use various graphs, including bar graphs, line graphs, and scatterplots.

-- <details>
-  <summary>View Available Data Visualizations</summary>

    These visualizations are designed to be dynamic and adaptable based on gameplay data:
   - **Bar Graphs**:
     - Top 8 block types at a specific level
     - Block diversity across different levels